karthik-nair-20/CSS-Animation/README.md

 # CSS-Animation
-A simple style variation of CSS. using CSS Animation Property.
+A simple style variation of CSS using CSS Animation Property.